Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 - Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are ranked second in the NBA, conceding 109.8 points per game.
+- On defense, the Heat have allowed 109.8 points per contest, which is second-best in the league.

-- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.
+- Allowing 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.
+- The Heat give up 25.6 assists per contest, 14th-ranked in the NBA.

-- Looking at 3-pointers, the Heat have given up 13.1 makes per game, 28th in the league.
+- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Kentavious Caldwell-Pope vs. the Heat